olivoil/migrate-js/readme.md

 ## Installation

-    $ npm install nmigrate
+    $ npm install migrate-js

 ## Usage

 ```
-Usage: nmigrate [options] [command]
+Usage: migrate-js [options] [command]

 Options:

-   --migrations <path>      set the location of migration files
+   --migrations-dir <path>  set the location of migration files
-   --storage <module-name>  set state storage method ('mysql' or argument to 'require()')
+   --state-manager <name>   set state storage method ('mysql' or argument to 'require()')
-   --template <module-name> set path to template file to use for new migrations
+   --template <name>        set path to template file to use for new migrations
-   --date-format <format>   set a date format to use for new migration filenames

 Commands:

-   down   [name]    migrate down till given migration
+   down             migrate down
-   up     [name]    migrate up till given migration (the default command)
+   up               migrate up (the default action)
    create [title]   create a new migration file with optional [title]

 ```